 While it is not uncommon for kittens to be separated from mom on their 7th week, if they get separated this early, they may start inappropriately suckling when they get older.
 They’ll start ‘nursing’ on pillows and blankets as a way to self-soothe themselves when they get older.

 On this stage of their lives, if they’re with their mama cat, they’ll start developing adult sleeping patterns and become better at socializing.

 Separate kitten after week 12

-The best time to separate a kitten from their moms is at their 12th week.
-By this time, they’re fully ready to be independent from mom.
+The best time to separate a kitten from their moms is in their 12th week.
+By this time, they’re fully ready to be independent of mom.
 They will have been able to learn social skills and physical coordination to live their best lives in their new forever homes.

 On their first time in your house, kittens will call out for their moms when they’re feeling lost or confused.
 Small kittens may be overwhelmed by being in such a big space.
 It is recommended that in the first week of your kitten’s stay at your home, keep them in a small room so they have a chance to get comfortable and eventually be ready to take on the rest of the house.